virenpc/vanalytics/README.md

 ![Alt text](/swagger-ss.png?raw=true "Shows list of nse tokens / symbols that match the pattern")
 - Here's one sample from our codebase![CINEVISTA](https://www.tradingview.com/i/poLLBtUI/)
 ## TODO
-- Create a UI to display the matches
-- Perhaps a notification may be weekly on whatsapp/telegram.
+- Notification may be weekly on whatsapp/telegram.
 Dont read emails much these days
 - Google has a TOTP library to automate the totp generation but dont feel like using it to automate totp.
 There is a reason its designed that way.